 Sue is the largest Tyrannosaurus rex skeleton ever found, as well as the most complete.
 Her new 5100 sq ft gallery opened in December 2018.
 The gallery features large screens projecting vignettes of Sue’s life, all animated by Zoo in collaboration with palaeontologists – incorporating the latest theories about T. rex anatomy and behaviour.

-The Atlantic animations are each rear projected at a custom resolution of 600×2160 pixels onto six large screens, each one measuring 125 by 270cm, along a 7m gallery.
+The Atlantic animations are each rear-projected at a custom resolution of 600×2160 pixels onto six large screens, each one measuring 125cm by 270cm, along a 7m gallery.
 The scenes include Sue’s typical morning – waking up, having a morning drink and a munch on a dead Ankylosaurus, before performing her morning ablutions and walking off into the forest – which is a big hit with children.

 In another scene, Sue stalks a herd of Edmontosaurus.
-In another, there is the classic face-off with a Triceratops (if you’ve forgotten what a Triceratops looks like, see the cover on the previous issue of FEED).
+In another, there is the classic face-off with a Triceratops.
+(If you’ve forgotten what a Triceratops looks like, see the cover on issue 11 of FEED.)

 The Zoo team also worked with the museum to simulate the gait of an Edmontosaurus, using actual fossil footprints.
 Utilising the placement of the feet and the length of the stride, the Zoo team and their scientist collaborators used their CGI Edmontosaurus to accurately model what the dinosaur’s real walking would have looked like.
 It took around 30 run-throughs to get it right.

 The animations are accompanied by soundscapes also created by the Zoo team – atmospheres and animal sounds designed to evoke the Cretaceous Period.